Internship

 Government Services Division

 In the Government Services Division, interns will assist attorneys in conducting legal research on various areas of government law, including elections, public finance, government contracts and the California Public Records Act.
 Interns may be called to assist in drafting local ordinances.
+Interns will be exposed to litigation and will have the opportunity to attend client meetings and court hearings.

 Health Service Division

-The Health Service Division (HSD) advises the Los Angeles County Health Agencies, including the Departments of Health Services, Mental Health, Public Health, and Medical Examiner (formerly the Coroner), addressing some of the most pressing concerns facing the County including homelessness, diverting individuals with mental health needs from jail to community-based treatment, public health and sanitation, and ensuring the neediest of the county have access to medical and mental health care.
+The Health Services Division, advises the Los Angeles County Health Agencies, including the Departments of Health Services, Mental Health, Public Health, and Medical Examiner (formerly the Coroner), addressing some of the most pressing concerns facing the County including homelessness, diverting individuals with mental health needs from jail to community-based treatment, public health and sanitation, and ensuring the neediest of the county have access to medical and mental health care.
 Interns will be exposed to litigation, assisting with providing legal advice, legal research, attending client meetings and responding to Public Records Act requests.

 Justice & Safety Division

-In the Justice & Safety Division, interns will assist attorneys in conducting legal research, preparing legal memoranda, and will have the opportunity to attend mediations and roundtable discussing pending lawsuits.
+In the Justice & Safety Division, interns will assist attorneys in conducting legal research, preparing legal memoranda, and will have the opportunity to attend mediations and roundtables discussing pending lawsuits.
 Interns may also be called to assist with settlement agreements and responding to requests pursuant to the California Public Records Act.

 Labor and Employment Division